davidcollom/komodor-klaudia-sync-example/blueprints/aws-gitops-event-platform.md

 # Blueprint: AWS GitOps Event Platform

-All AWS Clusters start with AWS-* or AKS-*
+All AWS Clusters start with AWS-* or EKS-*

 ## Overview